ladybug-tools/honeybee-grasshopper-radiance/README.md

 [![IronPython](https://img.shields.io/badge/ironpython-2.7-red.svg)](https://github.com/IronLanguages/ironpython2/releases/tag/ipy-2.7.8/)

 # honeybee-grasshopper-radiance

 :honeybee: :green_book: :zap: Honeybee Radiance plugin for Grasshopper (aka. honeybee[+]).

 This repository contains all radiance modeling Grasshopper components for the honeybee plugin.
 The package includes both the user objects (`.ghuser`) and the Python source (`.py`).
-Note that this library only possesses the Grasshopper components and, in order to run the plugin, the core libraries must be installed (see dependencies).
+Note that this library only possesses the Grasshopper components and, in order to run the plugin, the core libraries must be installed in a way that they can be found by Rhino (see dependencies).

-# Dependencies
+## Dependencies

 The honeybee-grasshopper-radiance plugin has the following dependencies on core libraries:

 * [ladybug-core](https://github.com/ladybug-tools/ladybug)